 - Environmental support specialist

 Marine Corps veterans were also put at risk of asbestos exposure.
-Most land installations were built with asbestos-containing products.
-The floor and ceiling tiles of common rooms and mess halls used asbestos.
-Insulation made with asbestos lined the walls of sleeping quarters.
+Most land installations frequented by Marines during the 1930s to 1970s were built with asbestos-containing products.
+The floors and ceiling tiles of common rooms, mess halls and sleeping quarters were lined with spray-on asbestos or asbestos insulation.

 The exposure risk for Marine veterans did not end on land.
 Marines were often deployed alongside Navy servicemen in cramped boats with poor ventilation.
-Their duties required them to frequent shipyards where the maintenance of Navy vessels occurred.
-These ships contained large amounts of asbestos.
-Routine maintenance may have released invisible asbestos particles into the air.
+Their duties also required them to frequent shipyards where the maintenance of Navy vessels occurred.
+These ships contained large amounts of asbestos-containing products that released asbestos fibers in the air when disturbed by routine maintenance.

 A recent study acknowledged the presence of asbestos in the older buildings at Parris Island.
 Though most of the asbestos has already been removed, countless recruits may already have been exposed to asbestos during boot camp.